dan-froe/BASH/README.md

 #### Update script

 This script is work in progress.
 It works Raspbian/HyperBian.
-Libreelec isn't currently tested.
+Libreelec is available but isn't tested.

 The script tries to determine how hyperion is installed in the system, but asks before proceeding.